EmreBeratKR/IdleCash/README.md

 ## About

-An Open-source Idle Game Currency for Unity
+An Open-source Idle Game Currency data type for Unity

 ## How to Install